Enzo91080/Ytb_Conv-Dld/README.md

 This application is basically a script that makes it easier to download entire youtube playlists as mp3 files using youtube-dl.
 It also supports downloads of single files.

-Make sure you have the requirements installed and you should be good to go.
+If you are running the python script through the interpreter make sure you have the requirements installed and you should be good to go.
+If you are running the application through the binary you do not need to worry about dependencies or your python version.
+The binary works on its own.

 When starting the application you will be prompted to provide the link to a playlist and a folder where you want your files to be stored.
 If you are trying to download the audio of a playlist created by yourself, please make sure the playlist is publicly accessible.

 Legal disclaimer:
 This application should not be used to download copyrighted material without the copyright holder's consent.